paulkasidit/programming-language-suggester/README.md

 4. After installation, on the lower right hand corner of VS Code, there will be a button saying to "Go Live".
 A live editable version of the website should be automatically opened in your browser.
 5. And that's it!.

-- You can visit my webpage by clicking [here](https://paulkasidit.github.io/programming-language-suggester)
+- You can also visit my webpage directly by clicking [here](https://paulkasidit.github.io/programming-language-suggester)

 ## Known Bugs